Entertainment for Alzheimer’s

 The Video Respite® collection was designed to capture and maintain the attention of those with Alzheimer’s disease and other forms of dementia through music, light movement, and the recollection of fond memories.
 It is as if the loved one in your care is spending some time with a good friend.
 Here, Joyce talks about garden fresh vegetables.

-The concept of the Video Respite series is to involve and entertain the person watching so that the carer can have some time to prepare a meal, clean, or just relax.
-There are thirteen videos in all, so you are sure to find one that is just perfect for the loved one you are caring for.
+The idea behind the Video Respite series is to involve and entertain your loved one so that the carer can have some time to prepare a meal, clean, or just relax.
+There are thirteen videos in all, so you are sure to find one (or several) that is just perfect for the one you are caring for.
 These videos also work very well in a memory care community.